fireship-io/fireship.io/hugo/content/snippets/how-to-use-google-apis-or-gapi-with-firebase-auth.md

 For a full Angular example, make sure to watch the [Google Calendar Lesson](/lessons/google-calendar-api-with-firebase).

 Firebase auth is great because we can signup and login users with a single line of code, but it is limited to readonly access on the user's Google profile.
-It does NOT provide OAuth2 scopes to other Google services like Calender, Adwords, Drive, GCP, GSuite, and dozens more.
+It does NOT provide OAuth2 scopes to other Google services like Calendar, Adwords, Drive, GCP, GSuite, and dozens more.

 We can overcome this limitation by using [Google's JavaScript API client](https://developers.google.com/api-client-library/javascript/features/authentication) to authenticate the user with additional scopes, then sign in manually with Firebase.